 Edible algae, whilst relatively new to the UK has been a dietary staple in most coastal regions around the world for many centuries.
-Algae is one of very few plant sources of protein, and with an impressive nutrient profile that includes macro and micro nutrients, algae is a popular vegan and vegetarian food ingredient.
+Algae is one of the very few plant sources of protein, and with an impressive nutrient profile that includes macro and micronutrients, algae is a popular vegan and vegetarian food ingredient.

 May remove BPA